BenGutteridge/bengutteridge.github.io/_pages/cv.md

 ## Work experience
 ---
+Spring into Quant Finance, **G-Research** (Apr 2023)

+* Selected for competitive Spring Insights programme with training in ML, data science and finance; opportunities to network with senior researchers, and a summer internship fast-track.

 Intern, **QinetiQ** (Jul-Sep 2018, Jun-Sep 2019)

 * Awarded student scholarship; undertook two summer internships in RF, Secure Networks and Comms